GameFusion/file-registry/README.md

 2. `excluded_files.json` - Files to exclude from scanning
 3. `excluded_dirs.json` - Directories to exclude from scanning

-These files are created automatically by the setup script, but can be modified manually as needed.
+These files are created automatically by the setup script (setup.py), but can be modified manually as needed.

 ## Usage